Kingminer7/gdps-switcher/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+### Before making this request, check [known issues](https://github.com/Kingminer7/gdps-switcher/issues/5) and make sure there are no other requests for it.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]